-Colorado has many paths by which a measure can be put before voters.
+Colorado has many ways for ballot measures to be put before voters.
 Citizens can try to put proposed statutes and proposed amendments to the Colorado constitution on the ballot via petition, bypassing the legislature.
-Citizens can also petition to put a veto referendum on the ballot that would ask voters whether to reject a statute passed by the legislature and signed by the Governor.
+Citizens can also petition to put a veto referendum on the ballot that would ask voters whether to reject an existing statute.
 The Legislature can also vote to place proposed state constitutional amendments, proposed statutes, non-binding advisory questions, or certain bond offering before voters.